 Every state in India is divided into blocks for administrative purposes and to clear the relevant exam and become a BDO is very tough.
 But, if you have decided to become a Block Development Officer—which is a very prestigious position—then you have to study very hard and with total dedication.
-Keep in mind that of the lakhs of aspirants who appear for the BDO exam, only a few are able to clear it and achieve their dream.
+Keep in mind that of the lakhs of aspirants who appear for the BDO exam, only a few can clear it and achieve their dreams.

 To become a Block Development Officer, you have to keep many things in mind so that you can prepare properly for it.
 For example, you have to know what qualifications you need, what the exam pattern is, and how much a BDO earns.
 I am going to provide all this information in this post, please read it very carefully and also share it with your friends if you like it.

-A BDO in any state is responsible for the Block Development Officer that he is assigned to.
-It is a BDO’s responsibility to ensure that all welfare schemes by both the central and state governments reach to benefit the people in that block, and it is also his responsibility to ensure that people of the block are aware of the benefits of all such welfare schemes.
+A BDO in any state is responsible for the Block Development Officer to whom he is assigned.
+It is a BDO’s responsibility to ensure that all welfare schemes by both the central and state governments benefit the people in that block, and it is also his responsibility to ensure that the people of the block are aware of the benefits of all such welfare schemes.
 When the center of state government launches any welfare scheme, the BDO is responsible for implementing that scheme in his or her block.